 Field-hunting tip

-Look in hydrothermal veins, altered volcanic rocks country — that is the host setting where aluminoceladonite typically forms.
+Look in hydrothermal veins, altered volcanic rocks country, the host setting where aluminoceladonite typically forms.
 If you start seeing quartz, calcite, chlorite in float, you are in the right ground.
 Field specimens usually show a massive, micaceous, earthy, or as fibrous aggregates habit, so train your eye for that shape before scanning the outcrop.